 Understanding the election

-AP's essential role in elections
+AP's essential role in US elections

-Follow the latest developments with our complete elections coverage on apnews.com.
+Follow our complete election coverage on apnews.com.

 AP has been counting the vote for over 170 years and has experience tabulating elections that aren’t decided on Election Day.